Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Have you got a crystal clear view of where you want to be within the next year or two?
-If you don’t set realistic goals, it will hinder your progress.
-Set clear, short and long-term goals that prioritize those that will have the greatest impact on your career advancement.
-To boost job satisfaction be sure your goals align with your personal preferences.
+Do you possess a precise view of where you’d like to be in the next year, or two?
+Setting goals that are realistic will hinder progress.
+Establish clear long-term and short-term goals that prioritize those that will have the greatest impact on your career advancement.
+To improve your job satisfaction, ensure that these goals match personal interests.

-Creating meaningful relationships could result in better job opportunities or advancements in your current position.
-The creation of strong networks shouldn’t only target senior employees, but also former and present colleagues, and also attendance at industry events and conferences.
+The development of meaningful relationships can lead to better job opportunities or advancements in your current role.
+Networks that are strong should not just be focused on senior employees, but also former and present colleagues, and also attendance at industry-related gatherings and events.

 - Attend professional meetings